nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 #### Where

 A NUnit Test Selection Language filter can be added to the runsettings file.
-The details are described in **[this blogpost](https://blog.prokrams.com/2019/12/16/nunit3-filter-dotnet/)**
+The details are described in **[this blog post](https://blog.prokrams.com/2019/12/16/nunit3-filter-dotnet/)**

 Using the runsettings should be like: